Jennifer Polk earned her PhD in History from the University of Toronto. She is the co-founder of Beyond the Professoriate

 If you’re in STEM, you might be told to look for jobs in government labs — as if those were easy to land.
 Or maybe you could launch a startup!
 (I mean, you could!
 But it’s probably not the right move for most of us.)
 You get the point.

 If you’re feeling stuck at the “but what else can I do?” stage, you can move forward.
-Here’s 3 things you can do right now:
+Here are three actions you can take right now:

 - Take stock of your values, strengths, and priorities.
 The more you strengthen your inner resolve, the more able you’ll be to take risks, like networking in a new field.

-- Reach out to someone you know from grad school who’s working beyond the professoriate.
+- Reach out to someone you know from grad school who’s working outside of the academy.
 Send them an email requesting an informational interview.
 You’re exploring your options and curious about their career.
 Do this even if it’s been a few years since you connected!

 - Start making a big, long list of every task you did during your PhD.
 Focus on what’s on your academic CV and what’s not there.
 What exactly did you do to get that publication, present that paper, teach that course, volunteer in that high school?
 It’s all about skills.